 18. Oden – Fish Cake Stew

 This nabemono (aka one-pot dish) is often sold from food carts year-round.
-However, you can also find them at the Japanese pubs and Oden restaurants.
+However, you can also find them at Japanese pubs and Oden restaurants.
 Some convenience store chains, even the ones in America or other countries worldwide, also serve this filling dish.

 Imagine biting into crunchy bread filled with tasty brown curry; doesn’t that instantly make your mouth water?
 Unlike Indian curry, the traditional curry in Japan is slightly sweet, which matches well with the sweet fried dough of Kare Pan.